Besouro Mangangá: Biography

+Capoeira carrier

-Manoel Henrique, who, from an early age, learned the secrets of capoeira from Mestre Alípio in Trapiche de Baixo, was baptized as Besouro Mangangá because of the belief of many who said that when he got into some package and the number of enemies was too great, it was impossible to beat them, so he turned into a beetle and went flying.
-Several legends arose around Besouro to justify his deeds, the main one attributes to him the “closed body” and that bullets and daggers could not hurt him.
-Due to his supposed powers, the Beetle Mangangá became a mythological character for capoeira practitioners, having their identity related to bullies, cappadocians, wobbly and rascals.
+Manoel Henrique, who, from an early age, learned the secrets of capoeira from Mestre Alípio in Trapiche de Baixo, was baptized as Besouro Mangangá because of the belief of many who said that when he got into a conflict were the number of enemies was too great to be able to beat them, he would turn into a beetle and fly away.
+Several legends arose around Besouro to justify his deeds, the main one attributes to him the “closed body” (corpo fechado) and that bullets and daggers could not hurt him.
+Due to his supposed powers, the Beetle Mangangá became a mythological character for capoeira practitioners, having his identity related to bullies, cappadocians and rascals.